Fr. David John firstname.lastname@example.org

 I have been involved in many League projects, which without the help and inspiration of my League sisters would not have been attempted.
 My proudest moment was witnessing the passage of a co-written resolution to restore the religious content to Canadian Christmas postage stamps at the 2005 National Convention.
 In addition to my treasured Maple Leaf Service pin and Life Membership, I have been the recipient of many blessings: prayerful support during my husband’s illness, friendships with strong women of faith, gentle guidance of spiritual advisors and patient mentoring by many League sisters.

-I consider this organization to be one of the best opportunities for Catholic women, and one which provides many and varied ways of developing and using our God-given talents to serve Him, our country and our world.
+I am happy to belong to this organization which provides some of the best opportunities for Catholic women to develop and nurture their God-given talents in service to Him, our country and our world.

 More about Sharon